With their big eyes, tiny stature and lack of fear of man, the endangered Florida Key deer has probably survived because it is so darn cute.

 A few things I learned at the National Key Deer Refuge nature center:

-- They have adapted to the tropics by being smaller, which allows them to shed body heat.
+- Why are Key deer so small?
+They have adapted to the tropics by being smaller, which allows them to shed body heat.
+Also, there is a phenomenon called “island dwarfism,” a way some animals adapt in an environment with limited resources.

-- Key deer prefer freshwater, but have adapted to drinking brackish water, a key to their survival.
+- Where do Key deer find water?
+Florida Key deer prefer freshwater, but have adapted to drinking brackish water, a key to their survival.

-- Key deer are social – they hang with their families near where they were born.
+- Do Key deer live in herds?
+Key deer are social – they hang with their families near where they were born.

 More things to do in the Florida Keys: